What is ADHD?

 A report will be provided at the completion of the assessment.
 If ADHD is present, I can provide contact details for a Psychiatrist (if you wish to discuss stimulant medication).

-The cost of the assessment is $1,000.
-A non-refundable deposit of $250 is payable at the time of booking (due to costs associated with the tests).
-In the event that the assessment is cancelled prior to the tests being sent, the deposit (minus 4% administration charge) will be refunded.
+The cost of the assessment is $1200.
+The assessment is approximately 90 minutes.
+A deposit of $250 is payable at the time of booking.
+In the event that the assessment is cancelled prior to the psychometric tests being sent, the deposit minus 4% administration charge will be refunded.
+If the assessment is cancelled after the tests have been sent, 50% of the deposit will be refunded.
 Payment of the balance is required on the day of the assessment.

 An assessment can be booked here.

 Executive dysfunction is frequently evident in individuals who have ADHD.
-Executive functions are a set of interrelated control processes involved in the selection, initiation, execution, and monitoring of cognition, emotion, and behaviour, as well as aspects of motor and sensory functioning.
 The term executive function represents an umbrella construct reflecting self-regulatory functions that organise, direct, and manage other cognitive activities, emotional responses, and overt behaviours.

 The tests included in the assessment are: